Prashant-ranjan-singh-123/kitchen-wizard/README.md

-# 🖩 Book Mania: Mastering the Art Of Learning 🖩
+# 🖩 Kitchen Wizard: Mastering the Art Of Recipe 🖩

 [//]: # (![App Icon]&#40;https://raw.githubusercontent.com/Prashant-ranjan-singh-123/Book-Mania/master/assets/images/icon.png&#41;)

-Flutter Unwrapped unlocks the world of Flutter development on your mobile device.
-This comprehensive app empowers you to learn the fundamentals, build practical skills, and prepare for your Flutter developer journey.
-From streamlined installation to free UI kits, Flutter Unwrapped equips you for success.
+Kitchen Wizard unlocks the world of recipes on your mobile device.
+This comprehensive app empowers you to learn how to cook, build Delicious dishes, and prepare for ingredients which you have.
+Kitchen Wizard is all you need.

 # Images 🖼️